The Legacy of the Lorax

-This article was composed by our Strategist & in-house yogi, Alexis Farr.
+This article was composed by Researcher & in-house yogi, Alexis Farr.

 AT THAT VERY MOMENT, WE HEARD A LOUD THWACK.

 FROM OUTSIDE IN THE FIELDS CAME THE SICKENING SMACK OF AN AXE ON A TREE.
 THEN WE SAW THE TREE FALL…THE VERY LAST TRUFFULA TREE OF THEM ALL

 It has been almost fifty years since Theodore Suess Geisel (Dr. Seuss) introduced us to The Lorax - that upstanding little creature who could speak for the trees.

 The words of Suess have only appreciated with age, and inspired many contemporaries to speak out on behalf of the trees.
 One such arboreal articulator, a forester from Germany named Peter Wohlleben, has written a book.
 A bestselling account called The Hidden Life of Trees.